Neighbourhood Boundaries

 What is the cost of this change?
 It is absolutely a waste of time and money.
 Can't the Mayor and council find something more pressing to look after - maybe the homeless, help downtown businesses survive.

-Time for change... almost 3 years ago
+Time for change... over 3 years ago

 While I have several thoughts on these proposed changes (like why?)
 I particularly object to changing the Fernwood boundary off of Cook St. Those unlucky enough to be caught between Cook and Chambers are going to feel isolated from both communities.
 One by boundary and one by a busy street.
 These are established neighbourhoods that shouldn't be changed unless the push comes from them, not from the City.

-Slink almost 3 years ago
+Slink over 3 years ago

 Page last updated: 13 Dec 2023, 10:06 AM